 The 3D inventor program is an exclusive, scholarship-type program that teaches people how to invent using 3D design and printing.

-This month-long, intensive program will provide an introduction to the world of 3D design.
+This four-day program will provide an introduction to the world of 3D design.
 The field of 3D printing is still in its infancy, but is evolving at a rapid rate and promising to be one of the great technological transformations of our time.

 Rather than teach you how to use a particular CAD application or printer, this course is designed to teach the fundamental concepts needed to design, model and manufacture simple objects from idea to print.
 You will be introduced to a range of applications using this technology, from rapid prototyping, to robotics, life sciences, construction, and more.